H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

    evaluation_measures=["SNR", "RMS", "RMS2", "MEDIAN"] # Evaluation measures to be used for the evaluation of the AAS
    # End Configuration Block

-   # Loading the EEG data by creating a FACET object and importing the EEG data
+   # Loading the EEG data by creating a facet object and importing the EEG data
-   f = Facet()
+   f = facet()
    f.import_EEG(path=bids_path,fmt="bids",upsampling_factor=upsampling_factor,artifact_to_trigger_offset=artifact_to_trigger_offset_in_seconds, bads=unwanted_bad_channels, subject=subject, session=session,task=task)

 .. important::